GNOME/orca/docs/user-extensions.md

 ### Reverse Word Order Example

 This silly example lets you test the hook locally.
-It reverses what Orca speaks, as long as there is an associated accessible object (i.e. not a system message), and that object is not a terminal nor is it from gnome-shell.
+It reverses what Orca speaks based on extension settings.
+By default it applies to speech associated with accessible objects, skips messages, skips terminals, and skips gnome-shell.
+The `scope` setting can be `"objects"`, `"messages"`, `"both"`, or `"none"`.
+The `excluded-applications` setting is a list of application names.
+The `excluded-roles` setting is a dictionary whose values are integer-backed AT-SPI roles.
+Application and role filters are only used for speech associated with an accessible object; messages do not have an object.

 ```python
 """Example extension that reverses the order of spoken words."""